-- a) As at 31 March 2021, the Company has \$109,521 (31 December 2020: \$109,521) remaining to be spent on qualifying Canadian exploration expenditures under the terms of the flow-through share agreements (Notes 5 and 11). - b) As at 31 March 2021, the Company owns various exploration and evaluation properties (Note 7).
-Management does not consider that any amounts related to decommissioning liabilities are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these obligations in the future. - c) The Company has indemnified the subscribers of flow-through shares of the Company issued in prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures. - d) The Company's exploration activities are subject to various Canadian federal and provincial laws and regulations governing the protection of the government.
-These laws and regulations are continually changing and generally becoming more restrictive.
-The Company conducts its operations so as to protect public health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - e) The Company has certain commitments to make payments or issue common shares related to various exploration and evaluation property agreements (Note 7).
+- a) As at 31 March 2022, the Company has \$813,957 (31 December 2021: \$925,000) remaining to be spent on qualifying Canadian exploration expenditures under the terms of the flow-through share agreements (Notes 5, 7 and 11). - b) As at 31 March 2022, the Company owns exploration and evaluation properties (Note 7).
+Management does not consider that any amounts related to decommissioning liabilities are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these obligations in the future. - c) The Company has indemnified the subscribers of flow-through shares of the Company issued in prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures.

-Notes to the Consolidated Interim Financial Statements For the three months ended 31 March 2021 and 2020 (Unaudited)
+Notes to the Consolidated Interim Financial Statements For the three months ended 31 March 2022 and 2021 (Unaudited)